JonathanAQ/Uri-Judge-Solutions-for-JAVA/README.md

-# WorkSpace-JAVA
+# Uri Judge Solutions for JAVA
- Repository for java projects.
+ Repository for java solutions.